Open-Markets-Initiative/Directory/Organizations/Cme/Protocols/Mdp3.md

-## Mdp 3.0: Cme Market Data Platform
+## Mdp3: Cme Globex Sbe Market Data

-Binary market data protocol for disseminating real-time and recovery market data across Cme, Cbot, Nymex, and Comex using Sbe encoding over multicast Udp.
+Sbe-encoded multicast market data platform publishing real-time order book, trade, and reference data for futures and options traded on Cme Globex.

 ### Overview

-Mdp 3.0 is Cme Group's event-based market data platform delivering real-time pricing, order book, and reference data for futures, options, spreads, and Fx instruments traded on Cme Globex.
-The protocol uses Sbe encoding based on Fix 5.0 Sp2, providing fixed-position, fixed-length fields for efficient direct access without sequential parsing.
+Mdp3 is the Cme Market Data Platform version 3, the primary market data distribution channel for futures and options traded on the Cme Globex electronic trading platform.
+It publishes the full order book, trade events, security definitions, trading status, and settlement data for every instrument listed on the Cme complex including Cbot, Nymex, and Comex contracts.

-The platform employs a dual-feed multicast Udp architecture where Feed A and Feed B simultaneously disseminate identical data on separate multicast addresses.
-Market data is organized into channels by product group.
-Mdp 3.0 supports both Market by Price (Mbp) aggregate book views and Market by Order (Mbo) full order-level depth.
-Conflated feeds are available for lower-bandwidth consumption.
+Messages are encoded using Fix Simple Binary Encoding (Sbe) for fixed-width low-latency processing and distributed over Ip multicast with A and B channel redundancy.
+Complementary Tcp recovery services provide market recovery, instrument definition snapshots, and session-based snapshot recovery for subscribers that miss packets or join mid-day.

 ### Transport

-Udp multicast.
-Each channel provides an Incremental Feed (Feed A and Feed B), an Instrument Definition Feed on continuous loop, and a Snapshot/Recovery Feed for periodic full book state.
-Packets carry sequence numbers for gap detection.
+Udp multicast for real-time delivery of sequenced Sbe market data messages over A and B feed channels with per-packet sequence numbers.
+Tcp for the Cme recovery services including market recovery, instrument definition, and snapshot recovery channels.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-position, fixed-length fields for zero-copy parsing
+- **Cme Globex** - Futures and options across the Cme complex
-- **Dual-feed redundancy** - Feed A and Feed B disseminate identical data for failover
+- **Sbe encoded** - Fix Simple Binary Encoding for low latency
-- **Event-based messaging** - Messages grouped by match events with end-of-event indicators
+- **Multicast delivery** - Udp multicast with A and B channel redundancy
-- **Channel architecture** - Instruments organized into channels by product group
+- **Full order book** - Incremental refresh with market-by-price and market-by-order
-- **Market by Price and Market by Order** - Both aggregate and full order-level book depth
+- **Recovery services** - Market, instrument, and snapshot recovery over Tcp
-- **Sequence numbered** - Every packet carries sequence numbers for gap detection
+- **Security definitions** - Instrument reference data integrated with the feed
-- **Schema versioned** - Xml Sbe templates define message layouts per version
+- **Settlement data** - End-of-day settlement and open interest messages